mattdiamond/Recorderjs/README.md

 ---------
 ### Required Files

 The required files to record audio to ogg/opus are `build/recorder.min.js` and `build/encoderWorker.min.js`.
 Optionally `build/decoderWorker.min.js` will help decode ogg/opus files and `build/waveWorker.min.js` is a helper to transform floating point PCM data into wave/pcm.
+The source files in `src/` folder do not work without building process; it produces  `ReferenceError: _malloc is not defined`).
+You need to either use compiled file in `build/` folder or build by yourself.